ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 1. The user provides consent authorising the presented scopes and/or data claims.
 2. *One* of the following may occur:
-  1. The Holder creates a new pairwise identifier for the user and Recipient.
+  1. The Holder creates a new pairwise identifier for the user and Recipient combination.
 This is the first time the user has authenticated to the Holder in the context of a request from this Recipient.
   2. This is a reauthentication.
-The user has already authenticated to the Holder in the cotext of an authentication request from this Recipient.
-The existing pairwise identifier for the User is allocated to the authorisation.
+The user has previously authenticated to the Holder in the cotext of an authentication request from this Recipient.
+The existing pairwise identifier for the user and Recipient is allocated to the authorisation.
 3. The Holder creates the authorisation code and ID Token for the authorisation instance.
 4. The user's browser is redirected to the Recipient's redirect URI.
 The ID Token and authorisation code generated in Step 3 are attached to the URL as query string parameters or as a fragment.
 The Recipient web server processes the request.
 5. The Recipient decrypts the ID Token, verifies the signature and issuer of the ID Token, verifies the state/code hashes within the token, and also matches the presented state against it's own session state.
 The Recipient Client then sends a POST request to the Holder Token Endpoint using Client Authentication and the Authorisation Code.
 6. The Holder Endpoint authenticates the Recipient Client and matches the authorisation code.
-On success, the Endpoint responds with an Access Token and ID Token.
+On success, the Endpoint responds with an Access Token, Refresh Token and an ID Token.
-7. The Holder creates an Event relating to the authorisation.
-This event may result in shared resource owners being notified about the authorisation.
+7. The Holder creates an event relating to the authorisation.
+This event is propogated/handled and may result in shared resource owners being notified about the authorisation.
 8. The Recipient verifies the ID Token and on success, invokes the UserInfo Endpoint using the Access Token as a Bearer Token.
-The Holder verifies the token, applies Holder of Key verification check and on success, returns the requested UserInfo claims.
+The Holder verifies the token, applies the necessary Holder of Key verification check and on success, returns the requested UserInfo claims.
-9. The Recipient optionally begins calling the Holder APIs with the Access Token and renders the result to the User's browser.
+9. The Recipient optionally begins calling the Holder APIs with the Access Token and renders the result to the user's browser.

 ## Sample Holder Domain Model
 ![Domain Model](/images/holderDomain.png)
 ### Description
-This represents the domain model of a hypothetical Data Holder.
-It is no way prescriptive but illustrates the relation between  the authorisation-related entities that may exist within a Holder's domain.
+This digram depicts the domain model of a hypothetical Data Holder.
+It is in no way prescriptive but illustrates the relation between the authorisation-related entities that may exist within a Holder's domain.